We have prepared a longer video version of "Getting started with Builderius".

 Settings link to enter the chosen module's settings tab of the Panel.

 In terms of nesting possibility, there are two types of modules: containers and simple modules.
-All modules-containers can be added to the root and have children modules.
-Adding children modules can be achieved in two ways:
+We can add children modules in two ways:

 - by creating a new module inside module-container;

-- by drag'n'drop operation, so existing module becomes children for module-container;
+- by drag and drop operation, so existing module becomes children for module-container;

 - hover over a Module's Tree item, then hover over